caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **flag_shadow**
 --------------------------------------------------

-  Flag shadowed antennas through the CASA task FLAGDATA.
+  Use CASA FLAGDATA to flag shadowed antennas.

   **enable**

     *bool*, *optional*, *default = False*

-    Enables the flag_shadow segment.
+    Enable the 'flag_shadow' segment.

   **tolerance**

     *float*, *optional*, *default = 0.*

-    Amounts of shadow allowed (in metres).
-Default is 0.
+    Amount of shadow allowed (in metres).
 A positive number allows antennas to overlap in projection.
 A negative number forces antennas apart in projection.

   **include_full_mk64**

     *bool*, *optional*, *default = False*

-    Consider all MeerKAT-64 antennas in the shadowing calculation even if only a subarray is used.
-Default is False.
+    Consider all MeerKAT-64 antennas in the shadowing calculation, even if only a subarray is used.